Rutuja2506/Fetch_Assessment_Evaluation/README.md

 1. Reading Messages from the Queue: We use the boto3 library to interact with AWS SQS.
 We configure it to use the LocalStack endpoint for local development.

 2. Data Structure: JSON data is received from the SQS Queue.
-We parse it into a Python dictionary for processing.
+We parse it into a Python list for processing.

 3. Masking PII Data: To protect personal identifiable information (PII), we use a hashing function (SHA-256) to mask the device_id and ip fields.
 This ensures that duplicate values can still be identified, but the original data remains confidential.